-- Keys are used for identification and are based on the contrasting characters.
-These are referred as Taxonomic key.
+- Keys are used for identification and are based on contrasting characters.
+These are referred to as Taxonomic key.

 - Biologists use herbarium, botanical garden, museums, zoological parks and keys in taxonomical studies.

-- Herbarium is a collection of plant parts that usually have been dried, presses and preserved on sheets.
+- The herbarium is a collection of plant parts that usually have been dried, presses and preserved on sheets.

-- Museums have collection of preserved plants and animal specimens for the study and reference.
+- Museums have a collection of preserved plants and animal specimens for the study and reference.

 - The Royal Botanic Garden – Largest Botanical Garden

-- Oldest botanical garden is ‘Padua Botanical Garden’, Italy
+- The oldest botanical garden is ‘Padua Botanical Garden’, Italy.

 - Acharya Jagadish Chandra Bose Indian Botanic Garden, Shibpur, Kolkata

 - Agri Horticultural Society of India, Alipore, Kolkata

 - Garden of Medicinal Plants, North Bengal University, West Bengal